Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 Alrighty.
 Fair.
 Before digging into the really fun bits, we need some basis.

-## Baby steps with reactive programming
+## Baby Steps with Reactive Programming

 Everything we are going to share with you has been implemented in [a library called `eyeball`][`eyeball`].
 To give you a good idea of what reactive